nodes

 The following query will delete all the created nodes and relationships:

 Checks if relationships in the input list exist at the given nodes.
 Results are returned as a map, which contains two smaller maps.
 The first map represents the node, and the second map represents the relationship status map of the node.
-Relationships can be directed, and the syntax for direction specification is provided below:
+Relationships can be directed, and the syntax for direction specification is:

 - <type - incoming relationship.